 Research Postgraduate Degrees

-The Department of Sociology at the Hong Kong Baptist University offers both MPhil and Ph.D. programs.
-Both programs consist of two components.
+The Department of Sociology at the Hong Kong Baptist University offers both MPhil and Ph.D. programmes.
+Both programmes consist of two components.
 The first are courses and seminars, in theory, method, and substantive fields designed to enhance the students’ research capability.
 The second is an original research to be undertaken by the students working closely with their supervisors.
 Please refer to the Department’s document on programme structure, timeline, and internal guidelines for PhD qualifying examination for further details on the PhD programme.
-In completing the MPhil program, students gain solid training in sociological research and may either pursue further studies or careers in research and administration.
+In completing the MPhil programme, students gain solid training in sociological research and may either pursue further studies or careers in research and administration.
 Students completing the Ph.D. degree gain training as professional sociologists and may pursue research or academic careers.
 A list of thesis titles and the profiles of current Ph.D. and MPhil students have also been presented in the Departmental webpage.

 The Department likes to develop its strength in the fields of Family and Social Networks.
 Research interests of staff members also include Chinese societies (including Hong Kong and Taiwan); Cultural Sociology (including Popular Culture); Gender Studies and Sexualities; Globalization and Development Studies; Health and Illness; Migration; Social Movements; Social Stratification; Urban Sociology; Work and Industry.
 Please refer to the profile of individual staff members for more information on their research interests and current projects.